CFenner/authentik/website/docs/users-sources/sources/directory-sync/freeipa/index.md

 ## Preparation

-The following placeholders are used in this guide:
+The following placeholders will be used:

 - `svc_authentik` is the name of the bind account.
 - `freeipa.company` is the Name of the domain.